doublesecretagency/craft-googlemaps/docs/models/address-model.md

 ## Public Properties

+### `formatted`

+_string_ - A nicely-formatted single-line interpretation of the address, provided by Google during the initial geocoding.

 ### `raw`

 _object_ - The original data used to create this Address Model.
 Contains the full response from the original Google API call.